-We see that only 57 percent of third graders with a prior CPS investigation achieve basic proficiency levels on the statewide reading exam compared with 65 percent of third graders with no prior CPS investigation.
-The gap in terms of math proficiency is just as large, with only 44 percent of students with a prior CPS investigation passing the threshold compared with 51 percent among other third graders.
+We see that only 57% of third graders with a prior CPS investigation achieve basic proficiency levels on the statewide reading exam compared with 65% of third graders with no prior CPS investigation.
+The gap in terms of math proficiency is just as large, with only 44% of students with a prior CPS investigation passing the threshold compared with 51% among other third graders.
 These gaps are roughly equivalent in size to the Black-White achievement gap that one finds after controlling for a similar set of neighborhood and school factors.

 Figure 4 illustrates that children with a history of CPS investigations are more likely to have been retained than their peers.
-Sixteen percent of third graders who have no involvement with CPS were held back in kindergarten, first or second grade.
-In contrast, 23 percent of third graders with a maltreatment investigation were retained - a relative difference of almost 50 percent.
+16% of third graders who have no involvement with CPS were held back in kindergarten, first, or second grade.
+In contrast, 23% of third graders with a maltreatment investigation were retained in one of those three grades-a relative difference of almost 50%.